Jack Warner (actor): Television

+Warner was interviewed by Christopher Chataway for Panorama (British TV programme) in September, 1957, on which he was appearing as President of The Sunday Freedom Association, to advocate for the revision of UK law known as The Sunday Observance Act.

 Although the police constable he played in The Blue Lamp was shot dead in the film, the character was revived in 1955 for the BBC television series Dixon of Dock Green, which ran until 1976.
-In the series' later years, Warner's character, long past retirement age, was confined to a less prominent desk sergeant role.
-The series had a prime-time slot on Saturday evenings, and always opened with Dixon giving a little soliloquy to the camera, beginning with the words, "Good evening, all".
+However, in the series' later years, Warner's character became ridiculed, and the series no longer supported by the police, since Warner at 80 was so obviously well past compulsory retirement age, although supposedly confined to a less active desk sergeant role.
+The series had a prime-time slot on Saturday evenings, and always opened with Dixon giving a brief soliloquy to the camera, beginning with the words, "Good evening, all".
+At the conclusion of the episode, Dixon would once again address the camera, this time reflecting on the previous events or describing what occurred afterwards.
 According to Warner's autobiography, Jack of All Trades, Queen Elizabeth II once visited the television studio where the series was made, and told Warner "that she thought Dixon of Dock Green had become part of the British way of life".

-Personal life and death
+Personal life

 In 1933, Warner married company secretary Muriel Winifred ("Mollie"), daughter of independently wealthy Roberts Peters.
 The couple had no children.

 Warner was appointed an Officer of the Order of the British Empire (OBE) in 1965.
 In 1973, he was made a Freeman of the City of London.
 Warner commented in his autobiography that the honour "entitles me to a set of 18th century rules for the conduct of life urging me to be sober and temperate".
 Warner added, "Not too difficult with Dixon to keep an eye on me!"

 He died, aged 85, of pneumonia in the Royal Masonic Hospital, Ravenscourt Park, Hammersmith, London, in 1981.
 The characterisation by Warner of Dixon was held in such high regard that officers from Paddington Green Police Station bore the coffin at his funeral.

-Warner is buried in East London Cemetery.